Veteran Suicide Awareness Walk/Ruck

 September is National Suicide Prevention Month, and several Texas State Parks will be hosting hikes to shed light on this issue, which affects many veterans and their loved ones.
 The Veteran Suicide Awareness Ruck Hike, an annual event organized by Texas Parks and Wildlife Department (TPWD) Veteran’s Liaison Nicole Mechler, allows families, friends and veterans to network and build a support system, as well as spread the word about veteran-specific mental health issues.

+Arrive on time to witness the Rockport-Fulton Ghost Riders (NJROTC) present the colors to kick off the event.
 The designated route will start at the Day Use Picnic Area (north Rec Hall parking lot).
-We'll walk down Redfish Road, then down Trout Street to the end of the fishing pier, then back to the Day Use parking lot, totaling about 2.5 miles.
-Visitors can choose to return to the starting point at any time and can hike weighted or unweighted.
+Participants will choose the length of the hike they want: 1 mile, 2.5 miles, or 5 miles and can choose to return to the starting point at any time and can hike weighted or unweighted.
 Rucking is welcome but not required.
 If you are rucking, please provide your own weighted ruck.

 We encourage you to bring flags or wear memorabilia.
 This hike is open to all ages.
 Minors must be accompanied by an adult/guardian.